tushar-raj/FormBuilder/README.md

 npm start
 ```

-You can see your app running on http://localhost:3000/
+You can see the app running on http://localhost:3000/

 Credits